 Make sure you’re allocating the right amount of dollars to both transferees and organizational needs.
 It’s also essential that you’re not paying for unnecessary or outdated benefits.

-• Ejemplo nº 1
+- Ejemplo nº 1

-empresa cuya política revisamos daba a cada trasladado una suma global estándar de entre 5.000 y 10.000 dólares por traslado para ayudar a sufragar los gastos adicionales.
+Unaempresa cuya política revisamos daba a cada trasladado una suma global estándar de entre 5.000 y 10.000 dólares por traslado para ayudar a sufragar los gastos adicionales.
 También daban a los ejecutivos una suma global equivalente a 6 semanas de salario, además de la suma global de 5.000 a 10.000 dólares.
 Como algunos ejecutivos tenían sueldos elevados, esta asignación a veces equivalía a 50.000 dólares por ejecutivo.
 Tras una revisión, recomendamos a la empresa que redujera esa práctica para los ejecutivos.
-La empresa se ahorró cientos de miles de dólares.
+La empresa se ahorró cientos de miles de dólares. - Example #2

 A client was paying a cost of living differential if the employee was relocating to a higher cost area.
 They were paying this out for 3–4 years, plus they were also providing a big lump sum benefit.
 We recommended a minimum 5% cost of living threshold so that they were not paying transferees moving to only slightly higher cost of living areas.
-The client saved millions.
+The client saved millions. - Example #3

 Another client was giving out non-promotional bonuses to current employees willing to relocate for a lateral role.
 These bonuses equated to 5% of the employees’ salaries.
-Since this practice is not common, we recommended they eliminate this from their relocation policy, which saved them significant costs without lowering the value of their program.
+Since this practice is not common, we recommended they eliminate this from their relocation policy, which saved them significant costs without lowering the value of their program. - Example #4

 One of our clients was paying a loan origination fee.
 Some lenders don’t even charge this fee, but if they know the client will pay, they will still charge the fee anyway.
 Once the client realized this, they stopped paying the fee unless necessary.